allending20000/TwitchTime/README.md

 ## Overview
 TwitchTime is a web application designed to help users manage their time watching their favorite Twitch channels.
-It can be accessed at https://twitchtime-app.herokuapp.com/.
+It can be accessed at https://twitchtime-48fece8d735e.herokuapp.com/.
+To start, simply make sure you are already following certain channels on the official Twitch page.

 ## Contributors
 Allen Ding (https://github.com/allending20000)

 ## Motivation
-It can be difficult to manage time spent on Twitch because unlike other sources of entertainment like Youtube or MOBAs, there is no set time limit.
+I personally found it particularly difficult to manage my time on the popular live-streaming platform Twitch.
+Unlike other sources of entertainment like YouTube, where each video has a set duration of time, Twitch streams can go on for hours on end.
+By creating an easy-to-use application that automatically manages time spent on the site, I hope to address an underlying issue that I and many other Twitch users have.

 ## Features
 * Allow users to securely sign in with their Twitch accounts using OAuth authorization code flow